 6.2.12. to compile anonymised data for analytical purposes

 6.3.
 With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, text message, and post with information, news and offers on Our products and/or services.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Regulations and the Cookies Law.

 6.4.
 Offers that we (or the third parties detailed in 8.6.5 below) may send you will include information about our other products and services, credit cards and loans (including short term and personal loans), gaming, mobile phones, insurance, job boards and promotional offers such as free gifts, coupons and vouchers from retailers.

 6.5.
 We will never share or sell your social media profile data or your social media score with any third parties for marketing purposes.

 6.6.
 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.